Beneficial weed: Host-finding disruption

+Some "weed" species, such as subterranean clover (Trifolium subterraneum L.), have been found to be specifically beneficial against pests targeting crops of common cabbage (Brassica) species, reducing insects by 39%-100% on brassica plants when they were sown surrounded with clover as compared to when surrounded by bare soil.
+The differences in the colonization of such insects appear sufficient to determine the lower numbers of insects found that where when host plants are surrounded and under sown with clover.

 Companion plants

-Many plants can grow intercropped in the same space, because they exist on different levels in the same area, providing ground cover or working as a trellis for each other.
+Many plants can grow intercropped in the same space because they exist on different levels in the same area, providing ground cover or working as a trellis for each other.
 This healthier style of horticulture is called forest gardening.
-Larger plants provide a wind break or shelter from noonday sun for more delicate plants.
+Larger plants provide a wind break or shelter from the noonday sun for more delicate plants.

 Green mulch

-Conversely, some intercropped plants provide living mulch effect, used by inhibiting the growth of any weeds that are actually harmful, and creating a humid, cooler microclimate around nearby plants, stabilizing soil moisture more than they consume it for themselves.
+Conversely, some intercropped plants provide a living mulch effect, able to inhibit the growth of harmful weeds and create a humid, cooler microclimate around nearby plants to stabilize soil moisture.

 Plants such as ryegrass, red clover, and white clover are examples of "weeds" that are living mulches, often welcomed in horticulture.

 Herbicide

-Repel plants or fungi, through a chemical means known as allelopathy.
-Specific other plants can be bothered by a chemical emission through their roots or air, slowing their growth, preventing seed germination, or even killing them.
+Plants or fungi can be repelled through a chemical means known as allelopathy.
+Certain plants can be affected by a chemical emission through their roots or air, slowing their growth, preventing seed germination, or even killing them.

 Beneficial insects

-A common companion plant benefit from many weeds is to attract and provide habitat for beneficial insects or other organisms which benefit plants.
+A common companion plant benefit from many weeds is to attract and provide habitat for beneficial insects or other organisms that benefit plants.

 For example, wild umbellifers attract predatory wasps and flies.
 The adults eat nectar, but they feed common garden pests to their offspring.

-Some weeds attract lady beetles or the "good" types of nematode, or provide ground cover for predatory beetles.
+Some weeds attract lady beetles or "good" types of nematodes, or provide ground cover for predatory beetles.